 The third screen shot shows the same graph from a different angle clearly showing the hyperbola.

 Both the 2D and 3D graphs can have a black or white background.
-I prefer the black, but the white is easier to see here.
+I prefer black, but white is easier to see here.
 Two improvements would be the ability to graph on a restricted domain and the addition of sliders.
 The not “pro” version is free but has less functionality.

 The TI-Nspire CAS www.education.ti.com is the iPad version of the TI-Nspire CAS calculator.
 The functionality is the same as the handheld and computer versions.
 The screen is a huge improvement over the handheld whose screen I find too small and cramped.
 This has become my choice for CAS work and of course it also has all the calculator, graphing, geometry, spreadsheet, data, statistics and notes features of the handheld and computer versions.
 In the notes section it even writes properly formatted chemistry expressions.